2019 APPLICATION PACKAGE

 Commitment to Fundraising and Event Proceeds

-Each band must select a local nonprofit at least eight weeks prior to the show.
+Each band must select a local nonprofit at least twelve weeks prior to the show.

 Nonprofits must be 501c3 organizations.
 Law Rocks prefers independent local nonprofits that specifically serve the city in which the concert will take place.